Firasama29/freecodecamp-contribution/blog/intro-to-claude.md

 - All three of Claude 3 versions have a context window of **200k tokens** - significantly larger than GPT-4.

 **Safety:**
-**- GPT-4:**
+- **GPT-4:**
   - While safety is a critical aspect of ChatGPT and efforts have been made to mitigate misinformation, the chatbot tends to generate some harmful and incorrect output.
   - GPT-4 saves conversations with the user to further train and improve the model.
-**- Claude 3:**
+- **Claude 3:**
   - Claude was developed with safety in mind.
 Anthropic emphasizes on ethical use of AI in both the training approach and how the chatbot processes input and generates output.
 The model strictly follows Constitutional AI to align with ethical standards.
   - Claude does not retain user data.

 **Accessibility:**
 Both Claude 3 and GPT-4 models are available directly through the chatbots as well as through API.
 Additionally, they're accessible in other platforms: